timbrinson/FloraCatalog/docs/Notes and To Do.md

 -Handle adding Genus, Species, Infraspecies that are not in WCVP.

 -Since lower level taxons are a specialization of the parent can they inherit certain attributes (descriptive) if those attributes are not set an the child?
 This would not include things like status or authorship but would include climtae, geography and lifeform.
 May want to make it clear to the user when a description is inherited (generalized) vs specific (specialized) to that taxon.

+-Need to figure out how to handle if someone searches/filters on a synonym, how to best direct them to the accepted taxa.
+Would be nice if it was done automatically.
+Would need to explain to the user since there would be a context shift.
+Might want to have synonyms (and other related taxa) show up as another level in the tree, below the accepted taxa.
+Or this could just be on the details panel.

+-Need to work through what should be expected in the tree view based on limitations of the server side filter or if there needs to be more client work to make it meet the user's expectations.

 Plant info: